-Produce map with Texas Department of Transportation limitations and obtain their approval.
+Produce map with TxDOT limitations and obtain TxDOT approval.

 Bi-annual monitoring of hazmat traps on designated roadways to determine functionality and annual monitoring of all installed signage is ongoing.
 Substandard conditions will be repaired or replaced as necessary.

 5.7.3 Septic System Registration and Permitting Program